muggy8/improbable/have-and-havenot/FzeXuZCU.md

 I Instinctively activated 3 instances of Quicken and 3 instances of Strengthen and dashed towards Phanna's platform.

-The world around me blured but the center of my vision stayed constant.
+The world around me blurred but the center of my vision stayed constant.

 Phanna.

 I have to make it to Phanna.

-Phanna flipped over mid air and landed on their legs.
+Phanna flipped over mid-air and landed on their legs.

 Wait how is that possible?